NewtonWasTaken/skautitvarozna/README.md

   - Send reciever as your noreply account
   - To Subject add {form-id}
   - To Content add {form-id} and on next line {all-fields}

+<h2>Google Calendar ID</h2>

+- You need to change Calendar ID on multiple places in the code